novix-sa/Pyplan/docs/User Guide/Visualization.md

 ### Conditional Format
 Regular table has the option of defining conditional format rules to coloured, highlight with different font or even add a shape on displayed information.

-Pyplan also has and advance option for linking different interfaces trough these formats.

 These configurations enhance visualization analysis.
 ![enter image description here](http://img.pyplan.org/Vizua_cond_formatnew.png)